-- Names of institute (hospitals, medical schools, clinics…
+- Names of the institutes (hospitals, medical schools, clinics…)

 - Trademarks.
-Use generic drug names.
 The use of commercial drug names, brands and registered trademarks is strictly prohibited.
-Drugs should be referred to by the active substance or pharmacological designation
+Instead, use generic drug names.
+Drugs should be referred to by their active substances or pharmacological designations.

-Furthermore, the Abstract Review Committee (graders) is required to identify abstracts pertaining to commercial promotion of a proprietary product, to notify the selection committee.
+Furthermore, the Abstract Reviewing Committee (graders) is required to identify abstracts pertaining to commercial promotion of a proprietary product, to notify the selection committee.